Inria-Empenn/spmbasics/README.md

 For example ```MoAEpilot_script``` should contain the files to run the script interface.
 The ```root``` should be edited beforehand according to the pipelines, to avoid overwriting to the same folder.

 As a last reminder,  most of the scripts meant to run in a clear window with no parameters.
-Preprocessing pipelines may not cause any issue but analysis pipelines strictly require this setting.
+Preprocessing pipelines *may not* cause any issue but analysis pipelines strictly require tto have a clear window to avoid clashing parameters.

 So as a rule it would be useful to ```clc``` and ```clear all``` or ```clear matlabbatch``` before and/or after each time running the scripts.